vardhaman-eee/a7205/index.md

 # <a name="description">Objectives</a>

-objectives: >- # this means to ignore newlines until "baseurl:"
   Introduction to solving computational problems, including the fundamentals of computer programming.
 Topics include imperative programming constructs (variables, loops, conditionals, functions, recursion), basic